AccelerateNetworks/PagingServer/README.install.rst

 Start jackd in one of the following ways (assuming initial root shell)::

-  % sudo -u paging -- setsid jackd --nozombies -d dummy &
+  % setsid sudo -u paging -- jackd --nozombies --no-realtime -d dummy &
   % disown

   ### or

   % su - paging
-  % setsid jackd --nozombies -d dummy &
+  % setsid jackd --nozombies --no-realtime -d dummy &
   % disown

   ### or (if systemd is used in OS as init)

-  % systemd-run --uid=paging -- jackd --nozombies -d dummy
+  % systemd-run --uid=paging -- jackd --nozombies --no-realtime -d dummy

 Here ``-d dummy`` output is used to avoid relying on any particular sound hardware available.